Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How common is pyruvate kinase deficiency?
+What is the age of onset for pyruvate kinase deficiency?

 Advertisement

-Think of your genes as the instructions that tell your cells (including your red blood cells) what to do.
-Your PKLR gene contains the instructions that tell your red blood cells how to make the enzyme pyruvate kinase.
-Pyruvate kinase helps your red blood cells break down glucose to create adenosine triphosphate (ATP).
-ATP is the primary energy source for red blood cells.
+Pyruvate kinase deficiency is an inherited genetic disorder related to the PKLR gene.
+Think of your genes as the instructions that tell your cells what to do.
+Your PKLR gene tells your red blood cells how to make the enzyme pyruvate kinase.
+Pyruvate kinase helps your red blood cells make adenosine triphosphate (ATP), which is their primary energy source.

 Autosomal recessive inheritance